 - A hand sewn cream, pale blue, orange and gold embroidered satin formal dress, the bodice dates from circa 1840.
-This dress shares a skirt with T0004.2, which dates from a different period.
+This dress shares a skirt with T0004.2, which dates from a different period (circa 1890).

 The bodice features a wide shallow neckline finished with a beige coloured cord in two decorative lines.
 The sleeve is set on the true shoulder and is a short fitted sleeve with decorative gathering and two lines of corded detail.
 The bodice is shaped to the body with 2 sets of six fine knife pleats diagonally positioned narrower over the waist and spreading out over the bust.
 These pleats are secured with six double lines of stitching.
 The bodice finishes high on the waistline at either side and points down to a point over the centre front.
 The base of the bodice is finished with a piped edge and beige decorative cording.
 The bodice encloses the body at the centre back where it has holes that presumably would have held lacing.
 The back features four diagonal knife pleats finishing at the centre back and splaying out over the shoulders.
 The waistline at the back features only a very gentle point.

-- The donor and family of these gowns were long term Brighton residents, and the gowns were held by them as family heirlooms prior to donation to Brighton Historical Society.
-Originally owned by Elizabeth Emma Adams and Cecilia Elizabeth Adams, it is believed that the dress was brought to Australia by a half brother James Smith Adams or a younger sister Sophia, of the understood original owners of these dresses, Elizabeth Emma Adams and Cecelia Elizabeth Adams, although they travelled to Australia separately.
+- The donor and family of this gown were long-term Brighton residents, and the gowns were held by them as family heirlooms prior to donation to Brighton Historical Society.
+Originally owned by Elizabeth Emma Adams and Cecilia Elizabeth Adams, it is believed that the dress was brought to Australia by either a half brother, James Smith Adams, or a younger sister, Sophia Charlotte Louisa Adams (later known as Mother Rose Columba Adams).

-Elizabeth and Cecilia were the daughters of James Smith Adams (a Squire) and Elizabeth Emma McTaggart of Tower House, Woodchester in Gloucester.
-A property which Elizabeth later inherited.
+Elizabeth and Cecilia were the daughters of James Smith Adams (a squire, 1780-1860) and Elizabeth Emma McTaggart (1793-1843) of Tower House, Woodchester in Gloucester, a property which Elizabeth later inherited.
 Originally a monastery, Tower House had been converted into a stately home after the Reformation.

-Cecilia was born on 17th December 1826 and died in 1902 a spinster recluse in England.
+Cecilia was born on 17 December 1826 and died in 1902 a spinster recluse in England.
 At the inquest into Cecelia's death in 1904 it was revealed that she had clearly come from a family of means as her home was filled to the brim with highly valuable goods, many in boxes.
 She was buried in the family vault at Woodchester.

-Elisabeth Emma's second son, George Henry Somerset who inherited the Adams family estate dropped the i in Gardiner and added the maiden name of his grandmother.
-Therefore the family name has now become Gardner McTaggart.
+Elizabeth's second son, George Henry Somerset, who inherited the Adams family estate dropped the 'i' in Gardiner and added the maiden name of his grandmother.
+Therefore, the family name has now become Gardner McTaggart.